 married Ann Plowman

 2. William A Ashley ca 1699 Chowan Co NC – SC

 on Feb 13 1739/40 Thomas Ashley, aged 50, . . . deposed that William West possessed land in the fork of Casshoke Creek since 1718 until his decease; left by will to Robert West, son of Col. Robert West. signed by Cullen Pollock

 NCGSJ xii -162 abstract by William Doub Bennett from Land Grant Record Book 9

-This implies to me another Thomas Ashley was father of this one & the William Ashley who married a Duckenfield was this Thomas’s brother rather than son.
+This implies to me another Thomas Ashley was the father of this one & the William Ashley who married a Duckenfield was this Thomas’s brother rather than a son.